Welcome to my quick guide on deploying NetApp’s ONTAP Cloud into AWS (Amazon Web Services).

 Every ONTAP Cloud deployment starts with OnCommand Cloud Manager.
 OnCommand Cloud Manager is a bit of software that allows you to deploy and manage ONTAP Cloud instances.
 OnCommand Cloud Manager can be installed local to your site, or up in the cloud along side your ONTAP Cloud instances.
 Typically it’s best to run it in the cloud along side your ONTAP Cloud instances so that a network disconnect to your data center or other cloud environment does not impact management capabilities.

-For Azure deployments of ONTAP Cloud the roadmap is quite simple…
+For AWS deployments of ONTAP Cloud the road map is quite simple…

 - Deploy OnCommand Cloud Manager

 Note that this article is for reference only, as procedures and best practices are subject to change.
 Always consult with NetApp or NetApp partner for the most up to do date info.
 Best practices for cloud and application security should always be considered in addition to the steps within.
 That’s a very important aspect that I’m not fully covering here.

 This document is currently in version 1.3, last update Jan 4th, 2018.

 Before starting I recommend watching this video from NetApp which runs through the deployment process.
 It’s pretty quick, does a great job at summarizing the process, but leaves out some of the important steps covered in this guide.

 As of this revision, there are some limitations for ONTAP Cloud deployments.
 Be sure to consult the latest release notes for finer details.